-In my experience, the overwhelming majority of the first time founders never knew they needed an Operations Executive.
-Usually either their investors, board of directors, or advisors were the ones who insisted they get one.
+In my experience, the overwhelming majority of the first time founders never knew they needed an Operations Executive until they almost got replaced by the board or scaling of the business ended in a down-round.
+Usually, either their investors, the board of directors, or advisors were the ones who insisted they get one.

-What are the signs that a company is ready for an Operations Executive?:
+What are the signs that your company is ready for an Operations Executive?:

 How about timing?

 Just like with the independent board members, founders should bring in qualified operations executives before investors prescribe one.
 By the time CEO receives direction to get COO/CFO, the power balance has already tipped in an unhealthy direction, and overcoming the friction with the Board and investors will be that much harder.

 Process could take as long as 12 months, so my advice is always to budget for start in 3 months from the beginning of the process but be ready for things to take much longer.

 What should you look for in an Operations Executive?

 I have several related articles on the subject: